Commelina erecta: Leaves

-The leaves are lance-linear with a pointed apex and round base.
+The leaves are lance-linear (long and thin) with a pointed apex and round base.
 The margins or edges of the leaf may be red.
 The leaves form sheaths around the stem with small hairs at their bases.
 All of the leaves have parallel longitudinal venation.

 Below the flower are both its sepals and spathe.
 The spathe structure is made up of a leaf that grows folded in half lengthwise below the site of floral growth.
 This leaf is sealed from its apex to stem leaving only an opening at the top for the flower to emerge.
 The bract is covered in small short hairs.